-2. Low cost substitute products from other countries
+3. Low cost substitute products from countries like Pakistan and Bangladesh.

-4. Major clothing brands have better bargaining power over textile manufacturers, as the product differentiation is low and numbers of players are high and fragmented.
+5. Major clothing brands have better bargaining power over textile manufacturers, as the product differentiation is low and number of players are high and fragmented.

 DISSCUSSION ON FINANCIAL PERFORMANCE WITH RESPECT TO OPERATIONAL PERFORMANCE